EarnForex/Supertrend-Multi-Timeframe/README.md

 # Supertrend Multi-Timeframe

-Supertrend Multi-Timeframe is a custom Metatrader indicator based on the [original Supertrend Line indicator](https://www.earnforex.com/metatrader-indicators/supertrend/) for MT4 and MT5, coded by EarnForex.com.
-The indicator consistes of an MTF panel and the current timeframe Supertrend line on the chart.
+Supertrend Multi-Timeframe is a custom MetaTrader indicator based on the [original Supertrend Line indicator](https://www.earnforex.com/metatrader-indicators/supertrend/) for MT4 and MT5, coded by EarnForex.com.
+The indicator consists of an MTF panel and the current timeframe Supertrend line on the chart.

 This version of Supertrend Multi-Timeframe is available for the MetaTrader 4 and MetaTrader 5 platforms.
 It supports all three alert types: native, mobile, and email.